 - Note.
 The billabong, standing water line and river red gum population referred to are the billabong, standing water line and endangered population of river red gums located on land owned by the Applicant between the Hunter River and Levee 5, as shown in the figure "Carrington River Red Gums, Billabong and Associated Infrastructure" included in the Carrington Pit Extension Response to Submissions Report, dated May 2006. - 31A.
 The Applicant must revegetate an area of at least 0.14 hectares using trees representative of the Swamp Oak Floodplain Forest community on land which adjoins existing riparian vegetation and is suitable for the establishment of this community. - 32.
 By 30 June 2007, the Applicant must prepare a conceptual Landscape and Rehabilitation Management Strategy, in consultation with affected agencies, to the satisfaction of the Secretary.
-The strategy must: - (a) include objectives for landscape management and rehabilitation of the site and a justification for the proposed strategy; - (b) present a conceptual plan for landscape management and rehabilitation of the site; - (c) be integrated with the relevant rehabilitation requirements imposed on the mining lease(s) associated with the development under the Mining Act 1992; - (d) describe the measures that would be implemented to achieve the objectives (including an indicative timetable for mine closure); - (e) include proposals to offset the flora and fauna impacts of the development (including proposals resulting from condition 31 and 31A above), and an outline of how the strategy would integrate with existing and planned corridors of native vegetation in areas surrounding the development; and - (f) outline how the proposed strategy would be integrated with the landscape management and rehabilitation of the other operations within Hunter Valley Operations (both north and south of the Hunter River) and other coal mines in the vicinity.
+The strategy must: - (a) include objectives for landscape management and rehabilitation of the site and a justification for the proposed strategy; - (b) present a conceptual plan for landscape management and rehabilitation of the site; - (c) be integrated with the relevant requirements of the Mining Operations Plan; - (d) describe the measures that would be implemented to achieve the objectives (including an indicative timetable for mine closure); - (e) include proposals to offset the flora and fauna impacts of the development (including proposals resulting from condition 31 and 31A above), and an outline of how the strategy would integrate with existing and planned corridors of native vegetation in areas surrounding the development; and - (f) outline how the proposed strategy would be integrated with the landscape management and rehabilitation of the other operations within Hunter Valley Operations (both north and south of the Hunter River) and other coal mines in the vicinity.